Thermodynamics of exponential Kolmogorov-Nagumo averages: Introduction

 \section{Introduction}

-In ancient Greece, three classic types of means were extensively studied: \emph{arithmetic mean} $\frac{1}{n} \sum_i x_i$, \emph{geometric mean} $(\prod_i x_i)^{1/n}$, and \emph{harmonic mean} $n (\sum_i \tfrac{1}{x_i})^{-1}$.
-These three types of averages --- collectively called \emph{Pythagorean means} --- naturally appeared in various contexts, including physics, geometry, and music.
-With the advent of functional analysis and measure theory, the natural generalization of these Pythagorean means into the one-parametric class of \emph{H\"{o}lder means} $(\tfrac{1}{n}\sum_i x_i^p )^{1/p}$ proved to be fertile for theoretical reasons while finding many applications in physics and elsewhere as well.
-In 1930, a further generalisation of the notion of average was independently proposed by Andrey Kolmogorov~\cite{Kolmogorov1930388} and Mitio Nagumo~\cite{Nagumo193071}, which took the form of $f^{-1}\left(\frac{1}{n} \sum_i f(x_i) \right)$ for any continuous and injective function $f$ --- being known as \emph{quasi-arithmetic means}, \emph{f-means} or \emph{Kolmogorov-Nagumo means}.
-This broad class of averages has triggered numerous further investigations by several researchers, including de Finneti~\cite{de1931sul}, Jessen~\cite{jessen}, Kitagawa~\cite{kitagawa1934some}, Acz\'{e}l~\cite{aczel1948mean}, or Fodor and Roubens~\cite{fodor1995meaningfulness}.
-Kolmogorov-Nagumo averages have found many applications in various fields, including machine learning~\cite{Nielsen16}, random fields~\cite{Porcu2009} or fuzzy sets \cite{Klement99}.
-One of the most important applications of Kolmogorov-Nagumo averages is the introduction of \emph{R\'{e}nyi entropy}~\cite{renyi1976}, which found many applications in physics and elsewhere that include quantum systems~\cite{stephan2014geometric,ShannonRenyiQuantumSpin,jizba2016one}, strongly coupled or entangled systems~\cite{Dong:2016fnf,Barrella:2013wja,jizba2019maximum}, phase transitions~\cite{GeometricMutInf,DetectingPhaseTwithRenyi,PhysRevLett.107.020402}, multifractal thermodynamics \cite{jizba2004,jizba04b}, or time series analysis~\cite{jizba2012renyi,jizba2014multifractal}, among others.
+In ancient Greece, three classic types of averages were extensively studied: arithmetic mean $\frac{1}{n} \sum_i x_i$, geometric mean $(\prod_i x_i)^{1/n}$, and harmonic mean $n (\sum_i \tfrac{1}{x_i})^{-1}$, which played various roles in physics, geometry, and music.
+These so-called \emph{Pythagorean means} found a natural generalisation via functional analysis and measure theory into the well-known one-parametric class of \emph{H\"{o}lder means} $(\tfrac{1}{n}\sum_i x_i^p )^{1/p}$.
+A different generalization of the notion of average was independently proposed by Andrey Kolmogorov~\cite{Kolmogorov1930388} and Mitio Nagumo~\cite{Nagumo193071} in 1930, which took the form of $f^{-1}\left(\frac{1}{n} \sum_i f(x_i) \right)$ for any continuous and injective function $f$.
+These \emph{Kolmogorov-Nagumo means} --- also known as quasi-arithmetic means or f-means --- have triggered numerous theoretical developments by several researchers, including de Finneti~\cite{de1931sul}, Jessen~\cite{jessen}, Kitagawa~\cite{kitagawa1934some}, Acz\'{e}l~\cite{aczel1948mean}, or Fodor and Roubens~\cite{fodor1995meaningfulness}.